carla-simulator/scenario_runner/Docs/index.md

 ScenarioRunner is a module that allows traffic scenario definition and execution for the [CARLA](http://carla.org/ ) simulator.
 The scenarios can be defined through a Python interface or using the [OpenSCENARIO](http://www.openscenario.org/) standard.

 ScenarioRunner can also be used to prepare AD agents for their evaluation, by easily creating complex traffic scenarios and routes for the agents to navigate through.
-These results can be validated and shared in the in the [CARLA Leaderboard](https://leaderboard.carla.org/), an open platform for the community to fairly compare their progress, evaluating agents in realistic traffic situatoins.
+These results can be validated and shared in the [CARLA Leaderboard](https://leaderboard.carla.org/), an open platform for the community to fairly compare their progress, evaluating agents in realistic traffic situatoins.

-The CARLA forum has a specific section regarding SceanrioRunner, for users to post any doubts or suggestions that may arise during the reading of this documentation.
+The CARLA forum has a specific section regarding ScenarioRunner, for users to post any doubts or suggestions that may arise during the reading of this documentation.
 <div class="build-buttons">
 <a href="https://forum.carla.org/" target="_blank" class="btn btn-neutral" title="Go to the latest CARLA release">
 CARLA forum</a>